3 Hours / 3 CEs

 • Intended Audience

-This training is designed for professionals seeking to build or strengthen foundational skills in group work and leadership, with a focus on psychoeducational and task-oriented group facilitation.
-It is ideal for those working in counseling, clinical psychology, behavioral health, education, and related fields.
-The training is suitable for individuals at any stage of their career, from beginners to experienced practitioners, who wish to integrate effective group work strategies into their professional practice.
-Participants commonly work in settings such as mental health clinics, schools, hospitals, community organizations, and private practice.
+This training is intended for professionals seeking to develop or strengthen foundational skills in group work and leadership, with a focus on psychoeducational and task-oriented group facilitation.
+It is particularly relevant for those specializing in counseling, clinical psychology, behavioral health, education, and related fields, as well as those who lead or facilitate groups as part of their professional responsibilities.

 • Professional counselors